 Finding local AA meetings

 For most people in AA, going to meetings is the lifeblood of their recovery.
-What happens in a meeting, and the different types of meeting can be found here, but the availability of meetings and finding them for most people is relatively simple.
+What happens in a meeting, and the different types of meeting can vary, but the availability of meetings and finding them for most people is relatively simple.

 Someone who is new may not want a local meeting, but may want to find a meeting many many miles away from where they live and far away from anyone who might know them.
 Someone who has been in a for a longer period of time may want more local meetings where they live.